PanPraescribens/primitive-survival/README.md

  - world gen altars and other structures

 **Version 2.6.0 Updates - testing performed under v1.15.0-pre.10 (unstable)**

-- Fix: Removed Nails and Spikes and everything related to those unused blocks
-- Tweak: Switched lure, hook, and spike plate molds to the pit kiln method
+- New: Switched lure, hook, and spike plate molds to the 1.15 pit kiln method
-- Tweak: Made deadfall and snare traps easier to tear down
-- Tweak: Added a couple of new configurable behaviors to traps (bait stolen and tripped) to make them less effective (if that's desireable) - thanks @Thalius
-- Tweak: Made it so butterflies can not trip deadfalls, snares, and pit traps
 - New: Added chisel -> metal bits grid recipes for hooks, lures, and bed-o-nails (but not metal bucket handles or metal buckets).
 - New: Added new wood types to raft recipe
 - New: Common configuration file ..\VintagestoryData\ModConfig\primitivesurvival.json to configure raft speed, prevent altars from dropping gold, customize traps and fishing - thanks @techrabbit, @Quixjote